 Dates: various locations from late October through the end of January

-Festivities in Belfast in December
+Things to Do in Belfast in December

-The capital of Northern Ireland has its place in world history for many reasons.
+The capital of Northern Ireland has a place in world history for many reasons.
 For example, it is where the ill-fated HMS Titanic first began construction.
 The city also recognizes and undertakes to tell the story of its violent revolutionary and civil conflict history (The Troubles) through numerous museums, landmarks, and education projects.

 The Continental Market

 You may not expect to go to Belfast to get a feel for continental Europe.
-Yet, here it is – a mini-fest / market focused on the food and culture of France, Germany, and the Netherlands.
+Yet, here it is: a mini-fest / market focused on the food and culture of France, Germany, and the Netherlands.
 Expect tasty food, beer, and wurst, of course.

 Dates: 19 November through 22 December